BuildWithHussain/vtf-training/practice/day-4.md

 ### Task 3: Ticket Details Page

 Create a new component named `TicketDetails` (`TicketDetails.vue`) and configure a new route '/tickets/:name' which Should load this component.
-Also, **give a name** value of `TicketDetailsPage` to this route, so we can navigate to this page using this name instead of hardcoding the route. `:name` will be the ID of the ticket whose details will be displayed.
+Also, **give a name** value of `TicketDetailsPage` to this route, so we can navigate to this page using this name instead of hardcoding the path. `:name` will be the ID of the ticket whose details will be displayed.

 #### Displaying the `name`